-The choice of Phantom for this project was obvious, but creating the motif that would define this most opulent and modern of automotive interiors would require considerable new expertise.
+The choice of Phantom for this project was obvious, but creating the motif that would define these most opulent and modern automotive interiors would require considerable new expertise.

 “Some of the most opulent silk motifs come to us from the Orient, where imperial families’ and rich merchants’ robes were made from the finest silk materials,” comments Lusby.

 The ultimate example of the most opulent robe design became the junihitoe, a highly complex handmade ‘twelve-layer robe’ of silk worn only by female Japanese courtiers.
-The colours and the arrangements of the layers were very important, with the colours given poetic names such as ‘crimson plum of the spring’.
+The colors and the arrangements of the layers were very important, with the colors given poetic names such as ‘crimson plum of the spring’.

 In addition, during the Japanese Edo period (1615-1868), the merchant and artisan classes commissioned beautiful clothes to demonstrate their wealth and good taste.
 Clothing developed into a highly expressive means of personal display, an important indicator of rising affluence and aesthetic sensibility.

-A new aesthetic known as iki, or elegant chic, meant anyone with real taste focussed on subtle details, whilst those with style and money found ways to circumvent rules that forbade the use of certain colours, such as red, by applying them to undergarments and linings.
+A new aesthetic is known as iki, or elegant chic, meant anyone with real taste focussed on subtle details, whilst those with style and money found ways to circumvent rules that forbade the use of certain colors, such as red, by applying them to undergarments and linings.

 “The rear compartment of a Phantom is the most tranquil, beautiful place to be, a place where time and the outside world simply slip past,” says Haye.
 “This tranquillity made us think of the Oriental tradition where Emperors would take to their private gardens to reflect in solitude under the blossom trees.
 The blossom motif is one that is cherished in Far Eastern culture and has been beautifully applied to Royal robe design over the centuries.
 We felt it was the perfect representation of tranquillity and serenity for a beautiful modern interior from Rolls-Royce.”